nhsconnect/gpconnect/index.md

 * to show consumer suppliers how to connect to the APIs from their applications
 * to show provider suppliers how to develop APIs that connect to their clinical data

-The specifications are arranged by version number and grouped into separate capabilities, so that authorised users in different care settings can, for example:
+The specifications are arranged by version number and grouped into separate [capabilities](overview_priority_capabilities.html), so that authorised users in different care settings can, for example:

 * view a patient’s GP practice record with Access Record HTML
 *	manage GP appointments with Appointment Management
 * import or download medication and allergies information with Access Record Structured

-The specification you are currently reading has [these capabilities](overview_priority_capabilities.html).
+The capabilities available in each specification are shown in the yellow, version box at the top of each page.
 To find out about other specifications, visit the [specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

 ## Audience ##
 The content here is designed for a technical audience (that is, developers, architects and data scientists).
 For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/services/gp-connect){:target="_blank"}.